thinkstack-co/terraform-modules/modules/aws/ec2_instance/README.md

 - Customizable root volume settings
 - Metadata options for IMDSv2 configuration

 The module dynamically checks if an instance type supports auto-recovery and configures CloudWatch alarms accordingly, ensuring optimal resilience while avoiding errors with unsupported instance types.
+It also verifies the instance state, as recovery actions only work on running instances.

+### Auto-Recovery Logic

+The module implements comprehensive checks to determine if CloudWatch recovery actions should be enabled:

+1. **Instance Type Compatibility**: Checks if the instance family is in the supported list based on AWS documentation
+2. **Instance Store Volumes**: Verifies if instance store volumes are compatible with recovery actions
+3. **Auto Scaling Group**: Detects if the instance is part of an ASG (which handles its own recovery)
+4. **Tenancy Restrictions**: Checks for dedicated host tenancy which doesn't support recovery
+5. **Network Interface Type**: Detects Elastic Fabric Adapter usage
+6. **Instance State**: Ensures the instance is in a running state, as recovery actions only work on running instances
+7. **Manual Override**: Allows explicit disabling of recovery actions

+This intelligent approach prevents configuration errors and ensures recovery actions are only applied to supported instances in appropriate states.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>